Multiparty testing preorders: A testing preorder with observers

 \section{A testing preorder with \distributed\ observers}

 The must testing preorder is defined in terms of the tests that each process is able to pass.
 Remarkably, the classical setting can be formulated by considering only sequential tests (see the characterisation of minimal tests in~\cite{DBLP:journals/tcs/NicolaH84}).
-Each sequential test is a unique, centralised process that handles all the interaction with the service under test and, therefore, has a complete view of the externally observable behaviour of the service.
+Each sequential test is a unique, centralised process that handles all the interaction with the process under test and, therefore, has a complete view of the externally observable behaviour of the process.
 For this reason, we refer to the classical must testing preorder as a \emph{centralised preorder}.

-Multiparty interactions are generally structured in such a way that pairs of partners communicate through dedicated channels, for example, partner links in service oriented models or buffers in communicating machines~\cite{basu2012deciding}.
-Conceptually, the interface (i.e., the set of channels) of a service is partitioned and the service interacts with each partner by using only specific sets of channels in its interface.
-In addition, there are scenarios in which partners frequently do not know each other and cannot communicate directly.
+Multiparty interactions are generally structured in such a way that pairs of partners communicate through dedicated channels, for example, when relying on partner links in service oriented models or buffers in communicating machines~\cite{basu2012deciding}.
+Conceptually, the interface (i.e., the set of channels) of a process is partitioned and the process interacts with each partner by using only specific sets of channels in its interface.
+In addition, there are scenarios (as the one discussed in Section~\ref{sec:intro}) in which partners frequently do not know each other and cannot communicate directly.
 As a direct consequence, the partners of a process cannot establish causal dependencies among actions that take place over different parts of the interface.
-These constraints reduce the discriminating power of partners and call for coarser equivalences that equate processes that cannot be distinguished by independent sets of sequential processes only interested in specific interactions.
+These constraints reduce the discriminating power of partners and call for equivalences that equate processes that cannot be distinguished by sets of independent sequential processes.